ccaiccie/debian-remote-desktop-on-gcp/README.md

 gcloud auth login
 gcloud config set project <your-project-id>

-Run the script `emptydebian_v1.sh` to create the VM:
+Run the script `debian-remote-desktop.sh` to create the VM:

-bash emptydebian_v1.sh
+bash debian-remote-desktop.sh

 This will:
 - Create a **Debian 12** VM in **Google Cloud** using the latest Debian 12 image.